tiloio/TddKit/README.md

 - test file size is limited (don't know the limit now, but `9.5mb` was too much, see todos)
 - currently: performance measuring against Jest, its more than 100% faster in simple test use cases (need to explore more complex scenarios)

+## Future features

+- use esbuild to be able to run typescript
+- fake `console.` and `process.stdout` functions to collect the logs and return it to the Go process via the result JSON
+- implement all Jest test: `describe`, `describe.each`, `test.each`, `test.todo`, `xtest`, `xdescribe`, etc. (see all https://jestjs.io/docs/api)
+- implement Jest setup methods like `beforeEach`, `afterAll`, etc. (see all https://jestjs.io/docs/api)
+- include Jest `expect` for easy expectations and thinkg of a own assertion library or search on which solves our need (also for the future WebServer)
+- define resources via JavaScript function à la `TestResources([resource1, resourc2]);` for each test file.
+Therefore we do two runs of every test file:
+    1. Run will inject fake `test();` etc functions which do execute nothing and the `TestResource();` function which will print every resource to stdout, so that the Go process can collect and create all needed resources.
+(Therefore the creationFunction of the resources have to be the same.)
+    2. Run will inject real `test();` etc functions and a fake `TestResource();` function.
+Then it will execute all test.
+- sort test files according to needed resources and run the files with the least needed resources first
+- create resources in the background while the other tests are running
+- collect logs of resources and tests in one global `log.file`
+- build dependency tree of resources; you can define a resource depends on another resource (e.g. the WebApp-Server depnends on the MySql-Database).
+And execute the test files which the least dependen resources
+- define test dependencies like `TestResources();` you get a function `TestDependencies(['./anotherTest.js', ''../a/second/test.js])`
+- do `export const aTestDependencies = TestDependencies(['./anotherTest.js']);` to import this dependencies into another file.
+This helps you to define a dependency tree and this helps the IDE to support you by importing other dependencies.
+- build dependency graph of all test files and include resources to get a path how to run your test most efficiently.
+- build test history in defined directory.
+For each test run we will build a JSON file which includes the runtime and name of the test, the testfile, the dependencies of the file and the resources of the file.
+This file will be saved with the date into that directory.
+- use the histories to detect flaky tests
+- rerurn flaky tests (or other failing tests)
+- create `--settings` (`settings.json`, `settings.js` or `settings.ts`) file which will define how the framework behaves
+- autodetect settings and tests frome the directory where you start the process via cli
+- build a WebServer `http://localhost:5000` which will have a nice UI to show:
+    - what test fails why (IntelliJ like `assert.equal` comparison but better)
+    - what resource logs what and connect it to failures (if there is an error or something)
+    - what test did not run because a dependent test failed

 ## Todo

 - [ ] huge-mega: `Command finished with error: fork/exec /Users/tilo/.nvm/versions/node/v16.10.0/bin/node: argument list too long`need to switch from eval to file execution if too large for eval